-When it comes to disinfecting your sofa, preparation is key.
+When it comes to disinfecting a couch, preparation is key.
 Begin by removing any debris and loose items from the sofa.
 Take off the cushions to access all the nooks and crannies.

 This initial step ensures that the disinfection process is more effective, as it allows you to reach hidden areas that might otherwise harbour dirt and germs.
 By creating a clean slate, you set the stage for a thorough and successful disinfection.